badabing2005/pyinstaller-action-linux/README.md

 # PyInstaller-Action-Linux

-Github Action for building executables with PyInstaller for running on Linux
+Github Action for building executables with PyInstaller for running on Linux This is a fork of excellent work done by JackMcKew to additionally support building WxPython based programs.

 To build your application, you need to specify where your source code is via the `path` argument, this defaults to `src`.